TianyouLiuSky/Game_programming_project/README.md

     - 🔄 Wheel-turning animation is unnecessary since we can't really see the wheel very closely and clearly.

 - **Additions:**
-  - ⚠️ Battery indicator not implemented yet – may be added in the next milestone.
+  - ⚠️ Battery indicator not implemented yet – may be added in the next milestone (unsure if necessary).
   - 🆕 Updated and swapped out prefab models to improve environmental consistency and clarity.
-  - 🚪 Refined gameplay logic: players now reach a door to transition to the next level.
+  - 🚪 Refined gameplay logic: players now reach a door to transition to the next level by hitting O (as commanded by the UI)
   - 🕹️ UI now includes options to exit and restart.
   - 📷 Camera animation is implemented to go over the map on the current level as the game starts.
   - ⤴️ Press ‘E’ to rotate the camera to avoid objects blocking users’ views.
-  - 🎬 Changed the scene transition to use the door on pressing 'O', used winning message(text in UI) instead of scenes.
   - ‼️ Now to go to the next scene, follow the instruction displayed after winning, go to the door and press 'O'
   - ‼️ Special note: for the ranking, there is a 5 second time window to collect beyond 10 trash (go above 100 points), this is not a bug.
 By doing so the player can trigger additional points and have special rankings for tasks completed in the 5 second period.
 Even if time ran out in this five seconds, the player still wins the game but there are not special ranks.